Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Introduction

-In this paper, we present a deep reinforcement learning model that works in learned latent subspaces, recursively improves camera image quality through a patch-based spatially adaptive artifact filtering and image enhancement.
-Our RSE-RL model (section 3) views the identification and correction of artifacts as a recursive self-learning and self-improvement exercise and consists of two major sub-modules: (i) The latent feature sub-space clustering/grouping obtained through an equivariant variational auto-encoder enabling rapid identification of the correspondence and discrepancy between noisy and clean image patches. (ii) The adaptive learned transformation controlled by a trust-region soft actor-critic agent that progressively filters and enhances the noisy patches using its closest feature distance neighbors of clean patches.
-Artificial artifacts that may be introduced in a patch-based ISP, are also removed through a reward based de-blocking recovery and image enhancement.
-We demonstrate (section 4) the performance of our RSE-RL model including the self-improvement features by recursively training and testing on images, wherein the enhanced images resulting from each epoch provide a natural data augmentation and robustness to the RSE-RL training- filtering pipeline.
+In this paper, we present a deep reinforcement learning model that recursively improves camera image quality through a patch-based spatially adaptive artifact filtering.
+Our Recursive Self Enhancement Reinforcement Learning(RSE-RL) model is introduced in Section \ref{sec:main:algorithm}.
+The main contribution of RSE-RL model is a two-fold patch-based denosing filtering.
+On the one hand, we learn latent space feature disentanglement by projecting the encoding of corrupted patches into subspaces.
+With the discrepancy being identified through transformation from subspaces, one can assign the decoding filters, which is a neural network, to recover the clean image.
+On the other hand, we iteratively refine our denoising result via changing the transformation through actions, optimizing the performance per test input.
+We demonstrate, in Section \ref{sec:experiment}, the performance of our RSE-RL model including the self-improvement features by recursively training and testing on images, wherein the enhanced images resulting from each epoch provide a natural data augmentation and robustness to the RSE-RL training- filtering pipeline.